Skip to Content

 Look at the leaf segments to tell what holiday cactus you have.

-The Thanksgiving variety has pointed teeth at the top of each segment and the same on their sides.
-The segment is elongated and slightly boxy.
+The Thanksgiving variety has pointed teeth at the top of each segment and the same on its sides.
+The segments are elongated and slightly boxy.

 The Christmas cactus has a similar boxy shape but with notched sides rather than teeth.